pnxtech/hydra-cli/README.md

 ## healthlog
 Displays internal log for a service.
 The serviceName is required.

+> syntax: hydra-cli healthlog serviceName

+> serviceName is required

 ```shell
 $ hydra-cli healthlog red-service
 fatal | 2016-11-22T16:51:58.609Z PID:12664: Port 6000 is already in use
 ```

 ## message create
-The `message create` command will create a UMF message which you can customize for use with the `message send` command.
+The `message create` command will create a [UMF](https://github.com/cjus/umf) message which you can customize for use with the `message send` command.

+> syntax: hydra-cli message create

 ```shell
 $ hydra-cli message create